-Seeking the space to explore life’s big questions, Brooke joined the Center for Humans and Nature in 2005 as a Research Associate.
+With a deep passion for life’s big questions, Brooke Hecht joined the Center for Humans and Nature in 2005 as a Research Associate.
 She has been the President of the Center since 2008.
-Whether through the Center’s Questions for a Resilient Future program or other Center initiatives, her work explores what it means to be human and what our responsibilities are to each other and the whole community of life.
+Whether through the Center’s Questions for a Resilient Future or other Center initiatives, her work focuses on what it means to be human and what our responsibilities are to each other and the whole community of life.

 Brooke earned her BA in biology from Dartmouth College and a Master of Science degree from the University of Melbourne.
-Her work in Australia was the starting point for her interest in ecological edges and what these threshold zones can tell us about ecosystem health, our own well being, and our relationships with the land.
+Her work in Australia was the starting point for her interest in ecological edges and how these liminal, threshold zones are like an ecosystem’s skin – offering insights into ecological health, as well as reflections of human relationships with the land.

 Brooke received her PhD in ecosystem ecology from Yale University’s School of Forestry and Environmental Studies.
-At Yale, Brooke continued her research on ecological edges.
+At Yale, Brooke continued her research on ecological edges, including how historical human relationships with place are stored and remembered by the land and reflected at treeline zones.
 Her field work took her to Iceland, where she was also a Fulbright Fellow.
 After her work at Yale, and before joining the Center, Brooke was an Exchange Scholar at Harvard University.

 SELECTED CONTRIBUTIONS TO HUMANS & NATURE: